-Employee Medical-Our deductible for employee group health claims is \$300,000 per person, per policy (calendar) year.
+Employee Medical-We have two medical plans.
+The deductible for employee group health claims is \$300,000 per person, per policy (calendar) year for one plan and \$150,000 per person, per policy (calendar) year for the other plan.
 Insurance then covers any responsibility for medical claims in excess of the deductible amount.